ELVIS - Embedded Lab Vienna for IoT & Security

 It not only supports practical training, diversity and Engineering for women, but also interdisciplinarity, which is becoming increasingly important.
 As the current incidents (e.g. Wikileaks: espionage by the CIA) show, it is essential that previously non-IT security specialist areas deal with IT security.
 To do justice to this trend, it is necessary for IoT and security to go hand in hand during training so that the above-mentioned incidents can be avoided.

 Due to the rapid development of new technologies, didactics must also be flexible; ELVIS offers a basis here that makes it possible to react quickly to new trends and incorporate them immediately into the students' education.
-The laboratory will become a permanent and sustainable facility at FH Campus Wien and will be available to all study programs and departments, supporting them with a wide range of didactics on cutting-edge topics.
+The laboratory will become a permanent and sustainable facility at Hochschule Campus Wien and will be available to all study programs and departments, supporting them with a wide range of didactics on cutting-edge topics.

 Research Goals

-• A continuous offer has been established that enables all lecturers and students to take advantage of counselling on current IoT security topics.
+• A continuous offer has been established that enables all lecturers and students to take advantage of counselling on current IoT security topics

-• Practice-oriented teaching in the field of IoT security is established and interdisciplinarity between the study programs is promoted.
+• Practice-oriented teaching in the field of IoT security is established and interdisciplinarity between the study programs is promoted

-• The sustainable integration of gender- and diversity-related didactics in the IoT Security Lab is ensured.
+• The sustainable integration of gender- and diversity-related didactics in the IoT Security Lab is ensured

 Funding Partners